Compare Travel Insurance in New Zealand

 ANZ Travel Insurance

 ANZ offers travel insurance with comprehensive medical coverage, good cancellation benefits, and competitive premiums for ANZ customers.
 They provide single trip and annual policies with optional adventure activity coverage.
 ANZ travel insurance integrates well with their credit cards (some cards include complimentary travel insurance).
-Their premiums are competitive, often 10-20% below specialist travel insurers for equivalent coverage.

 Travel Insurance Direct